20-hour Teaching English to Young Learners (TEYL) Certificate Course

 TEFL/TESOL Courses > 20-hour TEYL Specialist Certificate

-The 20-hour Teaching English to Young Learners specialist reviews the most effective approaches for teaching grammar and pronunciation, shows trainees how to analyze a TEYL textbook, and provides practical training on how to use the Task-Based Learning approach via a major lesson plan assignment.
+The 20-hour Teaching English to Young Learners specialist reviews the most effective approaches for teaching grammar and pronunciation, shows trainees how to analyze a TEYL textbook, and provides TESOL / TEFL certified teachers with extra training specific to the young learner classroom.

 Online TEYL Tutor